kakenbutter/solder/README.md

 - 1 	Battery holder
 - 6 	PNP Transistor
 - 15	NPN Transistor
 - 18  220k Resistor
 - 1 	Potentiometer
 - 4 	Push Button
 - 4   LED

 ---

 I do not assume any responsibility for any damage caused by using this PCB.

-Made as a part of https://solder.hackclub.com!
+Made by `@Ethan Zhou` as a part of https://solder.hackclub.com!